Carson21/Carson21/README.md

 # Hello 👋
-* 🔭 I’m currently working on a resume piece
+* 🔭 I’m currently working on a Crypto Portfolio Tracker
 * 📫 How to reach me: carsonkeavney@outlook.com